rithmschool/warmups-and-problem-solving/python-fundamentals/31-find_factors/readme.md

-Write a function called find_factors which accepts a number and returns a list of all of the numbers which are is divisible by starting from 1 and going up to the number.
+Write a function called find_factors which accepts a number and returns a list of all of the numbers which evenly divide it, by starting from 1 and going up to the number.

 Examples